macropin/django-registration/docs/views.rst

       pattern, or a 3-tuple of arguments suitable for passing to Django's ``redirect`` shortcut.

-   .. method:: registration_allowed(request)
+   .. method:: registration_allowed()

       Should return a boolean indicating whether user registration is allowed, either in general or for this specific request.

-   .. method:: register(request, **cleaned_data)
+   .. method:: register(**cleaned_data)

       Actually perform the business of registering a new user.
-Receives both the ``HttpRequest`` object and all of the ``cleaned_data`` from the registration form.
+Receives all of the ``cleaned_data`` from the registration form.
 Should return the new user who was just registered.

 .. class:: ActivationView